 "Serenity… I won't tell you what to do, but perhaps it's time that things… change.
 If your mind is only becoming more burdened with how things are, then you may want to change them."

 "Change them how?
 Though a horrible husband, Endymion is still a great King.
 And even if I was failed by a friend, I have not lost the loyalty of a soldier.
 What am I to do?
 What am I to change?
 My people—"

-Serenity took a deep breath.
+Serenity took a deep breath, closing her eyes.
 "Maybe I have forgotten.
 Maybe I don't remember what it's like to have unbroken dreams…"

 "Just because you lost one dream doesn't mean you have to do without."

 Serenity just nodded, not certain if she did have another dream within her.
 Part of her still hadn't given up on thoughts of her Utopia.
 Part of her still hadn't given up on her love with Endymion.
 She was so angry at him, but part of her just wanted to forgive him.
 Wanted him to ask forgiveness so that she could run back into his arms.
 That wasn't going to happen, though.
 He was… happy… without her.
 He and Mars were unrepentantly happy.
 Her senshi were happy.
 She was the only one who was without something to hold on to.
 She was the only one… without.